hrgdavor/jscadui/apps/model-page/README.md

 you must run `npm i` only when you fresly checkout the project or deps change

-# if you need bundle your JSCAD scripts
+# if you need to bundle your JSCAD scripts
-To bundle your scripts you can use this `esbuild ` command:
+To bundle your jscad scripts you can use this sample `esbuild ` command:

 ```sh
 esbuild .\script.js --bundle --external:@jscad/modeling --outdir=build